-However, if any fund member has a total superannuation balance over $1.6 million (equivalent to the transfer balance cap level) immediately before the start of the relevant income year and is receiving a retirement phase income stream from any source (including the SMSF or another super provider), the SMSF cannot use the segregated method and must use the proportionate method to calculate ECPI.
+However, if any fund member has a total super balance over the general transfer balance cap level immediately before the start of the relevant income year and is receiving a retirement phase income stream from any source (including the SMSF or another super provider), the SMSF cannot use the segregated method and must use the proportionate method to calculate ECPI.
 The proportionate method requires an actuarial certificate to determine which proportion of the SMSF’s total assets is supporting the pension.

-What’s the different between the total superannuation balance and the transfer balance cap?
+What’s the difference between the total superannuation balance and the transfer balance cap?

-TSB is the total of your superannuation interests in both accumulation and retirement phase.
-It is used to determine your eligibility for certain superannuation measures during accumulation phase and, in retirement, to determine whether or not you have reached your transfer balance cap.
+TSB is the total of your super interests in both accumulation and retirement phase.
+It is used to determine your eligibility for certain super measures during accumulation phase and, in retirement, to determine whether you have reached your transfer balance cap.